-- 3. Watch the judge and your animal. - 4.
-Lead in a clock-wise direction and on the left side of your animal. - 5.
-Each time you stop your animal, pose her.
+- 1. Be as clean and neat as your animal. - 2.
+Keep your animal alert and be alert yourself. - 3.
+Watch the judge and your animal. - 4.
+Lead in a clock-wise direction and on the left side of your animal. - Each time you stop your animal, pose her.
 Keep her that way.
-If she gets out of position in line, lead out and around and back into position. - 6.
-Be patient and courteous at all times. - 7.
-Be a good sport.
+If she gets out of position in line, lead out and around and back into position.

+- 6. Be patient and courteous at all times. - Be a good sport.
 Try to see for yourself why another animal is placed over yours.
 Watch the person who wins the showmanship award.
 You can learn something from him.